HelloThereMatey/Bootleg_Macro/README.md

     from MacroBackend import PriceImporter, Utilities, Charting, Pull_Data, chart_rip, Fitting, search_symbol_gui  #or just import MacroBackend. from MacroBackend.BEA_Data import bea_data_mate   #For BEA data, bea_data_mate will be a standalone module for BEA data.
   ```
   - You'll want to add the Bootleg_Macro directory to your Python > Analysis > Extra_paths in settings in vscode (if using vscode).
-This will provide autofill access etc to see he module documentation
+This will provide vscode access to the files for popup documentation and syntax coloring.
-    popups.

 ### USD NET LIQUIDITY SCRIPT: